Lead schools are responsible for employing RTLB within the staffing entitlement.

-Note: Disregard the statement on the RT2 form which states:
+Note: Disregard the statement on the RT2 form which states the following.

 - ACC Claims: For an injured employee, boards receive directly, via the Education Service Payroll, the Earnings Related Compensation (ERC) from ACC.
 No claim for additional relief teacher funding is necessary.

 Lead schools can charge RTLB relievers to bulk grant.
 This will give lead schools the flexibility to use the cash reimbursement directly for the reliever brought in to cover for RTLB who is absent due to an accident.

 How to administer ACC funding